Didas-git/lilybird/packages/docs/src/content/docs/guides/creating-handler.md

 description: Learn how to create a simple handler with Lilybird.
 ---

-Creating a command handler might look daunting at first because of Lilybird's interface, but, i can assure you its simple.
+Creating a command handler might look daunting at first because of Lilybird's interface, but, I can assure you that it's simple.

 For our examples, we will be using [`Bun.FileSystemRouter`](https://bun.sh/docs/api/file-system-router) because, well, it's Bun.
 However, you can also explore other options like `fs.readdir`.